lucashorsman/lucashorsman.github.io/projects/SpinitronPlaylist.md

 Source: <a href="https://github.com/lucashorsman/SpinitronPlaylistGenerator"><i class="large github icon "></i>lucashorsman/SpinitronPlaylistGenerator</a>

---GPT assisted in clean-up of this essay
+--GPT assisted in clean-up of this write-up